kveroneau/DevDesktopOS/README.md

 At the moment, it is very barebones, the main highlight features of this very early alpha release(*if you can even call it that*) is the following:

-  * Fully configured and ready to use **libvirt** and **Virtual Machine Machine**.
+  * Fully configured and ready to use **libvirt** and **Virtual Machine Manager**.
-    - Virtual Machine Machine is a GUI VM manager which can manage the following virtualization tech:
+    - Virtual Machine Manager is a GUI VM manager which can manage the following virtualization tech:
       - QEMU/KVM
       - LXC
       - Xen